petra1/AccessibilityDemo/README.md

 Contribution

-At the moment there are no Contributiors however your are willcommen to contribute to the project.
+At the moment there are no contributiors however your are willcommen to contribute to the project.